David Frazer

 "Comparing structure-property evolution for PM-HIP and forged Alloy 625 irradiated with neutrons to 1 " Janelle Wharry, Caleb Clement, Sri Sowmya Panuganti, Patrick Warren, Yangyang Zhao, Yu Lu, Katelyn (Wheeler) Baird, David Frazer, Donna Guillen, David Gandy, Materials Science & Engineering A Vol. 857 2022 144058 Link

-"Comparing structure-property evolution for PM-HIP and forged alloy 625 irradiated with neutrons to 1 dpa" Patrick Warren, Caleb Clement, Yangyang Zhao, Yu Lu, David Frazer, Donna Guillen, David Gandy, Janelle Wharry, Materials Science and Engineering: A Vol. 857 [unknown] Link
+"Comparing structure-property evolution for PM-HIP and forged alloy 625 irradiated with neutrons to 1 dpa" Caleb Clement, Caleb Clement, Yangyang Zhao, Yu Lu, David Frazer, Donna Guillen, David Gandy, Janelle Wharry, Materials Science and Engineering: A Vol. 857 [unknown] Link

 The nuclear power industry has growing interest in qualifying powder metallurgy with hot isostatic pressing (PM-HIP) to replace traditional alloy fabrication methods for reactor structural components.
 But there is little known about the response of PM-HIP alloys to reactor conditions.
 This study directly compares the response of PM-HIP to forged Ni-base Alloy 625 under neutron irradiation doses ∼0.5–1 displacements per atom (dpa) at temperatures ranging ∼321–385 °C. Post-irradiation examination involves microstructure characterization, ASTM E8 uniaxial tensile testing, and fractography.
 Up through 1 dpa, PM-HIP Alloy 625 appears more resistant to irradiation-induced cavity nucleation than its forged counterpart, and consequently experiences significantly less hardening.
 This observed difference in performance can be explained by the higher initial dislocation density of the forged material, which represents an interstitial-biased sink that leaves a vacancy supersaturation to nucleate cavities.
 These findings show promise for qualification of PM-HIP Alloy 625 for nuclear applications, although higher dose studies are needed to assess the steady-state irradiated microstructure.